Coal Region

 The corporate headquarters of Lehigh Coal & Navigation Company in Mauch Chunk in present-day Jim Thorpe, Pennsylvania in the Coal Region.
 The company, which helped spearhead the U.S. industrial revolution, was founded in 1822 and dissolved in 1986.

-The Coal Region is a region of Northeastern Pennsylvania.
+The Coal Region, also known as the Anthracite Coal Region, is a subregion of Northeastern Pennsylvania.
 It is known for being home to the largest known deposits of anthracite coal in the world with an estimated reserve of seven billion short tons.

 The region is typically defined as comprising five Pennsylvania counties, Carbon County, Lackawanna County, Luzerne County, Northumberland County, and Schuylkill County.
 It is home to 910,716 people as of the 2010 census.

 The Coal Region is bordered by Berks, Lehigh, and Northampton Counties (including the Lehigh Valley) to its south; Columbia and Dauphin Counties to its west; Wyoming County to its north; and Monroe County, Pennsylvania to its east.